LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 }
 ```

 The earlier example called the subject's `OnNext` after `First` returned, making it relatively straightforward to see that if `First` didn't return, then the subject wouldn't emit a notification.
 But that's not as obvious here—the `MyButton_Click` event handler will be set up inside the call to `InitializeComponent` (as is normal in WPF code), so apparently we've done the necessary setup to enable events to flow.
-By the time we reach this call to `First, the UI framework already knows that if the user clicks `MyButton`, it should call `MyButton_Click`, and that method is going to cause the subject to emit a value.
+By the time we reach this call to `First`, the UI framework already knows that if the user clicks `MyButton`, it should call `MyButton_Click`, and that method is going to cause the subject to emit a value.

 There's nothing intrinsically wrong with that use of `First`.
 (Risky, yes, but there are scenarios in which that exact code would be absolutely fine.)
 The problem is the context in which we've used it.
 This code is in the constructor of a UI element, and these always run on a particular thread associated with that window's UI elements.
 (This happens to be a WPF example, but other UI frameworks work the same way.)
 And that's the same thread that the UI framework will use to deliver notifications about user input.
 If we block this UI thread, we prevent the UI framework from invoking our button click event handler.
 So this blocking call is waiting for an event that can only be raised from the very thread that it is blocking, thus creating a deadlock.